GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Warrior.md

 Warriors are able to utilize their shield to a greater extent than others.
 You may use it as a weapon, treating it as a club.
 You do not benefit from the warrior's weapon mastery of the club when used this way.
 You can instead gain training with them as though they were a weapon class of their own (shields).
 If you gain Mastery with it, by specializing (or splashing) in the warrior class, you gain a bonus to beat and parry checks with the shield equal to the shield's bonus.
 You also gain an additional +1 bonus to defense when blocking.

 ### 2) Tactical Step
 Once per round, you may move 1 yard using your primary mode of movement.
 This does not count as an action and does not count against your movement.
+You cannot be brawling, immobile, or restrained to do so.

 ### 2) Weight Bearer
 Your load limits are increased by a number of pounds equal to your level.